 When these children enter the business world they will naturally be thinking about collaboration, about pushing boundaries, thinking that everything has a solution.
 They will have an ingrained desire to grow, develop and nurture and we all need to help fan those flames of possibility.

 A brave new world is always there for the taking at the start of each new day.
 The children I listened to last night are grabbing it in both hands and embracing the opportunity, lets see that we all do the same!

 Thank you Dr Becky Parker MBE for opening the door to a wonderful journey and encouraging us through.

-On a personal note I’d like to thank the lovely Bernie Meredith of Eagle Vision Business Solutions and those at Commonwealth Argosy Events for giving me the opportunity to meet and listen to Becky.
+On a personal note I’d like to thank the lovely Bernie Meredith of Eagle Vision Business Solutions for giving me the opportunity to meet and listen to Becky.

 Dr Becky Parker Institute of Physics